 The Chasidic Group of Czortków

-by Abraham Heshel
+by Abraham Heschel

 Grand Rabbi Dovid Moshe of Chortkov, was born in 1828 in the city of Ruzhin.
 The fifth son of the renowned Chasidic Master Reb Yisroel “the holy one” of Ruzhin, he became Rebbe in the city of Potik in 1851, a year after his fathers passing.
 In 1865 he would move to Chortkov, and would become famous as the Chortkover Rebbe.
-For over forty years this saintly master led a flourishing court in this Galician town, thousands of followers from throughout easter-Europe flocked to him seeking his advice and blessings.
+For over forty years this saintly master led a flourishing court in this Galician town, thousands of followers from throughout Eastern Europe flocked to him seeking his advice and blessings.
 Even Chasidic Rebbe’s from Poland and Lithuania, some with thousands of followers in their own right, would travel to him and stand with awe in his presence.

 Upon his death in 1904, his son Reb Yisroel succeeded him.
 Like his father he continued to attract thousands, including many of the leading Rabbi’s of the time.
 In 1914, the Russian invasion forced him to flee Chortkov, he settled in Vienna, Austria where he reestablished his court.
 He was one of the founders of the worldwide orthodox Agudath Israel organization, and was a strong proponent of settling the land of Israel.